Owner's Manual

 Page 67

 Don't park over papers, leaves, dry grass or other things that can burn could touch hot exhaust parts under your vehicle and ignite.
 FEATURES AND CONTROLS 2) Turn the key to LOCK and remove the key from the ignition switch.
-3) Remove the hole cover ...from the slot, insert it .
-5) Shift to NEUTRAL (N).
+3) Remove the hole cover ...
+(1).
+3) After shifting to the appropriate position, turn the ignition key to NEUTRAL (N).
 6) Remove the key from the shift lock slot with a screwdriver Parking Your Vehicle (Manual Transmission) Before leaving your vehicle, do the following: 1) Hold the brake pedal down and firmly apply the parking brake.
-2) Fully press in FIRST (1).
-3) After shifting...
+2) Fully press in the clutch pedal...

 Don't park over papers, leaves, dry grass or other things that can burn could touch hot exhaust parts under your vehicle and ignite.
 FEATURES AND CONTROLS 2) Turn the key to LOCK and remove the key from the ignition switch.
-3) Remove the hole cover ...from the slot, insert it .
-5) Shift to NEUTRAL (N).
+3) Remove the hole cover ...
+(1).
+3) After shifting to the appropriate position, turn the ignition key to NEUTRAL (N).
 6) Remove the key from the shift lock slot with a screwdriver Parking Your Vehicle (Manual Transmission) Before leaving your vehicle, do the following: 1) Hold the brake pedal down and firmly apply the parking brake.
-2) Fully press in FIRST (1).
-3) After shifting...
+2) Fully press in the clutch pedal...

 Owner's Manual